Alluxio/alluxio/docs/en/Getting-Started.md

 ## Using the Alluxio Shell

 The [Alluxio shell]({{site.baseurl}}{% link en/basic/Command-Line-Interface.md %}) provides
 command line operations for interacting with Alluxio.
-Examine possible operations to interact with the Alluxio file system with the following command:
+To see a list of filesystem operations, run

 ```bash
 $ ./bin/alluxio fs